oracle-samples/oracle-timesten-samples/quickstart/sample_code/jdbc/README.md

   `java jdbc.demo.Tptbm`

-80% reads, 20% updates, 2 threads, populate the table with 400,000 rows, and run for 60 seconds with a 10 second ramp-upand ramp-down time.
+80% reads, 20% updates, 2 threads, populate the table with 400,000 rows, and run for 60 seconds with a 10 second ramp-up and ramp-down time.

   `java jdbc.demo.Tptbm -threads 2 -key 200 -sec 60`